 Does it matter what form of B12 I take?

-All B12 is known as cobalamin, but some wonder if, for example, Methylcobalamin is better than Cyanocobalamin.
+Though all B12 is cobalamin, some wonder if, for example, Methylcobalamin is better than Cyanocobalamin.
 These are the two most common forms of B12.
 While there is some dispute in the medical community over which form is more effective, the general consensus is that any B12 is good for you, and no single form of B12 has been shown to be superior to any other.
 You can take Methylcobalamin just as well as Cyanocobalamin and still receive the same energy-boosting benefits.

 Are B12 shots better than B12 pills?